 - 1. Demographic characteristics; - 2.
 Poverty indicators; - 3.
 Standards of living, which includes water and sanitation, housing and energy, ownership of selected durables, distance to facilities/services, and use of financial services; - 4.
-Economic activities and income sources: - 5.
+Economic activities and income sources; - 5.
 Agriculture, which includes land, farming practices, commercialisation of crop production, and livestock; - 6.
 Education indicators covering schooling and literacy, primary and secondary education, and ICT education; - 7.
 Vulnerable groups, including persons with major disabilities and orphans; and - 8.
 Gender issues, including female heads of household and employment type by sex.

-1District tables underlying all figures in this report are presented in the Annex.
+$^{^{\}rm 1}$ District tables underlying all figures in this report are presented in the Annex.

-1.1 Northern Province
+1.1 Western Province

-2. Demographics
+2 Demographics

-The EICV3 survey results show that the total population of Musanze district in 2010-2011 was 416 thousand.
-This represents 21% of the total population of Northern Province and 3.9% of the total population of Rwanda.
-Females comprised 54.1% of the population of Musanze district.
-The majority is young with 84% of the population aged less than 40 years old.
+The EICV3 survey results show that the total population of Nyamasheke district in 2010-11 was 394,000.
+This represents 15.2% of the total population of Western Province and 3.6% of the total population of Rwanda.
+Females comprise 55% of the population of Nyamasheke district.
+Figure 2.1 below shows that the majority of the population is young with 81.7% aged under 40 years old; females in this age group represent 81.5% of all females in the district, while males represent 81.9% of all males in the district.
+55% of the population of Nyamasheke is aged 19 or younger.